-- 3. While rotating wheel, paint a line around the center of the tire tread, full circle (Figure 42). - 4.
+- 3. While rotating wheel, paint a line around the center of the tire tread, full circle (Figure 41, previous page). - 4.
 Rotate wheel and scribe a narrow consistently centered line all the way around in the painted line on the tire tread.
 This will aid in the measurement of "X" and "Y". - 5.
 Lower wheels back to the surface and apply normal equalized load on the axle.

-Figure 42 - Measuring X and Y dimensions
+Figure 42 Measuring X and Y Dimensions